misterblack1/trs80-diagnosticrom/README.md

 - Testing up to 48k of DRAM, looping continually
 - Fits within 2K so the ROM can be used on a Level 1 machine

-*1: The stack can only be used if all 8-bits of VRAM are available and working.
+*1: The stack can only be used if all 8 bits of VRAM are available and working.
 If there is a VRAM fault, the system will make a tone and halt.
 If there is only 7-bit of VRAM (stock Model 1) the RAM test will test and use the first bank of DRAM for the stack.

-*2: When testing, if the ROM detects 4K, it will only test 4k and stop.
-This is the maximum allowed RAM in a 4K configuration.
-When 16k is detected, it will attempt to test all 3 banks oF DRAM, even if only 1 is installed.
+*2: If the ROM detects 4K bank size, it will only test the first 4K of DRAM, because a TRS-80 Model 1 or 3 with a 4K memory bank can have only one such bank for a maxiumum of 4K of DRAM.
+When the ROM detects a 16K bank, it will attempt to test all 3 banks oF DRAM, even if only 1 is installed.
+The additional banks will show on the screen with all bits in error.

 ## Future improvements